Poonam Rani v. State of Uttar Pradesh

 Poonam Rani & Anr. v.
-State Of Uttar Pradesh & Ors.
+State Of Affairs & Ors.
 (2021) a decision of the Allahabad High Court, reaffirmed that the Constitutional Court bears the responsibility of overseeing and upholding both constitutional morality and the rights of citizens, particularly when these rights are endangered solely due to their sexual orientation.

 Background

 Poonam Rani and her same-sex partner have been living together for several years, but their relationship has faced resistance from their respective families, who have used threats to intimidate the couple They claimed that their relationship is facing resistance from the family members and the immediate society.
 Consequently, the couple fear potential harassment and threats that could jeopardize their safety and ability to enjoy their same-sex relationship and filed a writ petition for protection order.

 Opinion of the Court

 The Bench, guided by the Supreme Court's precedent in Navtej Singh Johar v.
 Union of India (2018), noted that sexual orientation constitutes an inherent aspect of the constitutional rights to liberty, dignity, privacy, personal autonomy, and equality.
 The Bench further observed that the state bears both negative and positive obligations with regard to sexual orientation, encompassing not only refraining from discrimination but also recognizing and upholding rights that contribute to authentic well-being within same-sex relationships.

 Acknowledging the precedent set by the Supreme Court in Navtej Singh Johar v.
 Union of India (2018), the Bench highlighted that individuals belonging to the queer community possess the same constitutional rights as all other citizens, encompassing protected liberties and equal citizenship, devoid of discrimination, and ensuring equal protection under the law.
 The Bench further noted that the freedom to select a partner, the capacity to derive satisfaction from intimate relationships, and the entitlement to be free from discriminatory conduct are inherent aspects of the constitutional protection of sexual orientation.

 Moreover, the Bench reiterated the precedent set by the Allahabad High Court in the case of Sultana Mirza v.
 State of Uttar Pradesh (2020).

 This Court, being a Constitutional Court, is duty bound to monitor and observe Constitutional morality, as well as the rights of citizens that are under threat only on account of sexual orientation.